pwnieexpress/2014-security-tools-review/showoff_slideshow/sections/02_tools/03_the_others.md

 # Creepy

-* Attempts to geolocate a user based on their Twitter and Flikr profiles
+* Attempts to geolocate a user based on social network content
 * Twitter has changed it's API
 * Flikr has changed it's API
-* There is an active repo...
+* There is an active repo that has been updated...
 * ... but Kali isn't using it for it's packages

+<!SLIDE bullets incremental>

+# Creepy

+* Disconnect between packager and developers
+* Packaged version has rotted